woldaker/rediswraps/README.md

 Flushes all previous responses from the response queue.
 Does not queue response(s) from queue.

-The example would print:
+Example prints:
 Redis has not previously queued any further responses.
 No further responses!

-The first message is hard-coded in connection.cc due to the response being false.
+NOTE: The first message comes from connection.cc due to a false response.

 ### Load new commands using Lua: